 Interpersonal Process Groups

 Group addiction therapy knows how beneficial interpersonal process groups can be for those attempting to recover from substance use disorders and/or mental health conditions.
 Led by the therapist, group members will be encouraged to share their feelings on a regular basis, exploring how and why they impact the functioning of the rest of the group.
 Within these sessions, a therapist might encourage some group members to act out a scenario based on how they are presently feeling to help show them how their emotions, regardless of if they are good or bad, will impact those around him or her.
-The goal of interpersonal group therapy in Knoxville, TN is to aid group members in bettering themselves in order to prevent dysfunction in their lives.
+The goal of interpersonal group therapy is to aid group members in bettering themselves in order to prevent dysfunction in their lives.

 These are some examples of group therapy and do not cover all of the models that are offered.
 However, these are some of the most common models seen in group therapy sessions nationwide.

-Benefits of Group Addiction Therapy In Knoxville
+Benefits of Group Addiction Therapy in Knoxville

 Without a doubt, one of the most life-altering benefits that can come from group therapy is the support system that can be developed amongst group members.
 Substance use disorders and/or mental illnesses are extremely challenging conditions to cope with and attempting to manage them while isolated from others can backfire significantly.
 However, through the different models that can be provided through group therapy, everyone involved can be given the opportunity to support others and be supported in return.
-Additional benefits of group addiction therapy in Knoxville, Tennessee include the following:
+Additional benefits of our group addiction therapy in Knoxville, Tennessee include the following: